Skip to content

 • PLM is the most widely used method for asbestos identification.

-• Asbestos fibres have unique optical properties that can be observed under polarised light.
+• You can observe the unique optical properties of asbestos fibres under polarised light.

 • Analysts examine prepared samples on glass slides to identify and quantify asbestos fibres.